nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 ## Setting Cascade mapping attribute

+ mapping means that when you save the Category you will also save the association of each Product that is inside the **Category.Products** collection.
+In constrast, setting this value to *true* basically means that *"the Parent does not have the responsibility of saving the association"*.
 The **Cascade** mapping attribute helps NHibernate to decide which operations should be cascaded from the Parent object to the Child object.
 Collections mapped with a value different than 'none' will perform extra tasks in addition to saving the entity.
-For instance, you can set the collection with "cascade=save-update", which means that when the object is saved/updated, NHibernate will check the associations and save/update any object that require it (for a complete explanation of all **cascade** values go here [here](http://ayende.com/blog/1890/nhibernate-cascades-the-different-between-all-all-delete-orphans-and-save-update))
+For instance, you can set the collection with `cascade=save-update`, which means that when the object is saved/updated, NHibernate will check the associations and save/update any object that require it (for a complete explanation of all **cascade** values go here [here](http://ayende.com/blog/1890/nhibernate-cascades-the-different-between-all-all-delete-orphans-and-save-update))

 Let's update the mappings of the Category class by setting the **cascade** value to **all**: